Richard T. Lee (golfer): Professional career

 In 2011, Lee played on the Nationwide Tour but could not retain his card.
 In 2013, he finished runner-up at qualifying school for both the Asian Tour and the OneAsia Tour, signalling his intention to play full-time on that continent.
 In March 2014, Lee won for the first time as a professional on the Asian Tour at the Solaire Open with a one shot victory, having been a runner-up the previous year.
 In September 2017 he had his second win on the Asian Tour, the Shinhan Donghae Open, an event co-sanctioned with the Korean Tour.
 A final round 66 gave him a one stroke victory over Gavin Green.
 In April 2019 Lee won again on the Korean Tour, in the DB Insurance Promy Open.

+In 2026, Lee shot rounds of 64, 66, 64 and 65 to win the LIV Golf promotions event in Florida five strokes clear of Björn Hellgren in second, to earn a place on the 2026 LIV Golf League.

 Personal life

 Lee is now a resident of Chandler, Arizona.